Hiswe/gulp-svg-symbols/README.md

 ```

-in your templates, svg original datas are accessible in `icon.svg`.
+In your templates, svg original data are accessible in `icon.svg`.
 Of course default templates need `defaultData`.

 #### transformSvg